umd-lhcb/lhcb-ntuples-gen/docs/ntupling/nomenclature.md

     - `type`: Descriptor, for instance `cutflow`
     - `Dirac_path>: The full Dirac path for the sample, replacing `\` with `_`

 !!! example
-    A  ntuple name looks like this:
+    An ntuple name looks like this:
     ```
     Dst--20-05-08--cutflow--mc--MC_2011_11874091_Beam3500GeV-2011-MagDown-Nu2-Pythia8_Sim08h_Digi13_Trig0x40760037_Reco14c_Stripping20r1NoPrescalingFlagged.root
     ```